-- F-1 (Family First Preference): Unmarried sons and daughters of a U.S. citizen, and their minor children (if any)
+- F-1 (Family First Preference): Unmarried sons and daughters of a U.S. citizen and their minor children

-- F-2 (Family Second Preference): Spouses, minor children, and unmarried sons and daughters (age 21 and over) of a lawful permanent residents
+- F-2 (Family Second Preference): Spouses, minor children, and unmarried sons and daughters (age 21 and over) of a lawful permanent resident

 - F-3 (Family Third Preference): Married sons and daughters of a U.S. citizen, and their spouses and minor children